By Miriam Raftery

 June 20, 2018 (San Diego’s East County) – A trip along Highway 94, a state-designated historic highway, is like traveling through time—a place where you’ll find elements ot the region’s colorful past juxtaposed against new elements such as the region’s emerging wine industry, an Indian casino and golf courses.

-To get to this two-lane highway stretch from San Diego, take the freeway portion of State Route 94 east through Spring Valley to Rancho San Diego, where it becomes Campo Road ,then turn right to stay on 94/Campo Road, heading south.
+To get to this two-lane highway stretch from San Diego, take the freeway portion of State Route 94 east through Spring Valley to Rancho San Diego, where it becomes Campo Road ,then turn right at the signal light to stay on 94/Campo Road, a two-lane country highway heading south.

 The journey begins at the Steele Canyon Bridge on your right, built in 1929 over the Sweetwater River.
 There’s a trailhead at the bridge leading into the Sweetwater National Wildlife Refuge.